 4. Pass out affirmations and ask students to reflect

 Write or paste affirmations onto a set of index cards, then pass them out at random.
 Ask students to reflect on how these affirmations are true in their own life (or not true).

 Remember that the goal of affirmations is not to have students recite statements that they don’t believe.
 In fact, doing so can be harmful.
 The power of affirmations comes from internalizing these statements and believing them.

-This exercise can help children internalize statements that do ring true for them which can also provide insight on which students may need extra help with their self-esteem.
+This exercise can help children internalize statements that do ring true for them.
+This can also provide insight on which students may need extra help with their self-esteem.

 Notice your students by presenting affirmation cards or Post-It notes after you see them demonstrate a positive affirmation (like, “I can do it if I keep trying!” or, “I get smarter when I practice!”).
-This encourages and celebrates your students and helps them notice their own accomplishments too.
+This encourages and celebrates your students.
+It also helps them notice their own accomplishments too.
 As they realize that they do live the positive affirmations you discuss in class, they’ll start to truly believe them.

 When using this method, be sure you’re not giving affirmations to the same students over and over.
 Celebrate even the smallest successes of all students.

 Another idea is to carefully select messages and give them to students who may benefit from hearing that specific affirmation.